hishamk/teensy-amiga-keyboard/README.md

 I have not yet tested it with an Amiga 2000 keyboard, though there is no reason why it shouldn't work as it shares the same connector pinout as the 3000.

 I've used a Teensy 2.0, but any Teensy with an ATmega32U4 or similar MCU with native USB should work.
+To program it, you can use Teensyduino.
 I'd suggest using a DIN 5 to PS/2 adapter to connect the keyboard to the Teensy.
 Cut off the PS/2 connector, check continuity between the exposed wires and the female DIN 5 end to figure out which wire is which, then connect as follows:

 ## Keyboard -> Teensy